hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 Therefore, enabling the YouTube playlist processing in this extension helps prevent unintended imports of a large number of videos all at once.
 If you want to treat a certain YouTube URL as a playlist, make sure that the URL contains only a playlist ID without any video ID (e.g., https://www.youtube.com/playlist?list=YYYYY).

-However, for websites other than YouTube, if supported, this extension treats URLs that include both a single video (or music track) and a playlist as a playlist.

-This specification is subject to change in the future.
+For websites other than YouTube, playlist handling (if supported) follows the *website_playlist* setting in the configuration file.

 ### External Playlist Albums